appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/auto-updating.md

 ## Updating the Appcircle Server Automated with Cronjob

-To fully automate the update process of the App, you can leverage the auto-update tool to create a cronjob on the App Server.
+To fully automate the update process of the App, you can leverage the auto-update tool to create a cronjob on the Appcircle Server.

 Crontab is a scheduling utility that enables users to schedule tasks and commands to run at predetermined intervals.

-By utilizing crontab, you can seamlessly automate minor or patch updates for the App Server, ensuring your application remains up-to-date without manual intervention.
+By utilizing crontab, you can seamlessly automate minor or patch updates for the Appcircle Server, ensuring your application remains up-to-date without manual intervention.

 ### Enabling Passwordless Sudo

 :::caution
-To use the crontab, you **must** enable the passwordless sudo commands.
+To use the crontab, you **must** enable the passwordless `sudo` commands.
 :::

-Passwordless sudo allows authorized users or scripts to execute commands with superuser privileges without being prompted for a password, enhancing the automation capabilities of administrative tasks.
+Passwordless `sudo` allows authorized users or scripts to execute commands with superuser privileges without being prompted for a password, enhancing the automation capabilities of administrative tasks.

-To activate passwordless sudo, you should edit the `sudoers` file.
+To activate passwordless `sudo`, you should edit the `sudoers` file.

 ```bash
 sudo visudo